open-component-model/ocm/examples/lib/tour/06-signing-component-versions/README.md

 <a id="tour06-compose"></a>
 And we need a component version to sign.
-We compose a component version without a repository, again (see [tour02 example 2](../02-composing-a-component-version/README.md#composition-environment)).
+We again compose a component version without a repository (see [tour02 example 2](../02-composing-a-component-version/README.md#composition-environment)).

 ```go